 Dangerous goods are substances that when transported pose a risk to any of the following: Health, safety, property or the environment.
 Anyone planning on transporting dangerous goods in a public area must take a close look at the legal provisions surrounding these substances.
 You can find this within The European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR).
 The ADR explicitly considers the hazard level of a substance in connection with their transportation in public spaces.

 Dangerous goods laws give rise to special regulations, such as special labelling requirements, the use of packaging with special transport approval and the need for vehicle drivers to receive special training.

 Certain dangerous goods that pose a risk even when not being transported are called hazardous materials (also known as HAZMAT or hazmat).
 Under the European Union's 2008 CLP Regulation, hazardous substances placed on the market must be correctly classified, labelled, packaged and handled.

 The short answer is yes.
-As laid out in Section 7 of the Control of Substances Hazardous to Health Regulations (COSHH, 2002), employers in the UK are required to provide employees working with hazardous materials with "suitable work equipment."
-This can include drum handling equipment, equipment for the management of spills and floodshttps://www.denios.ie/shop/handling-hazardous-materials/spill-management/ and transport equipment for gas cylinders.
-Section 7 also covers the need to provide employees with appropriate personal protective equipment (PPE).
+As laid out in the Safety, Health and Welfare at Work Act 2005, employers in Ireland are required to provide and maintain safe workplaces, machinery and equipment.
+This can include drum handling equipment, equipment for the management of spills and floods and transport equipment for gas cylinders.
+Employers are also required to provide employees working with hazardous materials with "suitable personal protective equipment."